 We descend to the 'Col de Jou' by the same route.

-Note: in summer, the jeep track between the Col de Jou and the car park at 'le Randé' is open to traffic.
-However, the surface of the track is sometimes quite rough and the track can be unsuitable for vehicles without high ground clearance.
+Note: In 2020, the jeep track between the Col de Jou and Mariailles is closed to traffic.
+(Before, in July and August, the jeep track between the Col de Jou and the car park at 'le Randé' was open to traffic.
+In June, September and October, it was open as far as Mariailles.)
+The surface of the track is sometimes quite rough and the track can be unsuitable for vehicles without high ground clearance.